raspberrypilearning/flower-generator/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Now move your flower drawing code under an 'when f key pressed' block so you'll be able to draw different flowers when you press different keys.
++ Now move your flower drawing code under a `when f key pressed` block so you'll be able to draw different flowers when you press different keys.

 	![screenshot](images/flower-press-f.png)